Fitterfly HealthTech Pvt Ltd Logo

 Regardless of the size, the nutritional profile remains largely the same – high in starch and low in fibre.

 When it comes to sabudana and diabetes, things get a bit tricky.
-Because sabudana has a high glycaemic index, that’s exactly what you want to avoid if you have diabetes.
+Because sabudana has a high glycaemic index.
+That’s exactly what you want to avoid if you have diabetes.

 • Quick glucose release: With no fibre or protein to slow digestion, it acts almost like sugar.